 The current members of our family, the many descendants of William and Margaret, now find ourselves with the unique opportunity of celebrating their arrival in Australia on the date that the Skelton arrived at the Hobart Town wharf – exactly 200 years later.
 We have planned a number of commemorative events to take place over four days in late November 2020 and we most warmly welcome you to come along to Tasmania to participate in the celebration of our Australian beginnings.’
 (Mike Wilson)

-But woe is to us as – The best-laid schemes o’ mice an’ men, ‘Gang aft agley’ (in English – Go often askew)
+Woe is to us – the best-laid schemes o’ mice an’ men, ‘Gang aft agley’, (or in English – Go often askew)

-Our Bonnie William research group has for over two years been actively planning the major commemorative activity to take place in and around Hobart town on the precise anniversary date (November 27th, 2020), and during the preceding and following day or two as well.
-A most interesting programme had been devised and details have been forwarded to about 120 descendants whose email addresses we have been able to assemble.
+Our Bonnie William research group had for over two years been actively planning the major commemorative activity to take place in and around Hobart town on the precise anniversary date (November 27th, 2020), and during the preceding and following day or two as well.
+A most interesting program had been devised with details forwarded to about 120 descendants whose email addresses we have been able to assemble.

-We will proceed this year with making available two items from our list of Memorabilia items so that the actual 200th Year is given official recognition within the actual year.
+Notwithstanding the deferral we proceeded late 2020 and early 2021 with commemorative graveside ceremonies at Hestercombe (Tasmania), Campbells Creek and Mornington in Victoria, and with making available two items from our list of Memorabilia items so that the actual 200th Year wss given official recognition within the actual year.
 See the List here – Memorabilia Items – Final Medallion and Origins availability are fully detailed below.

-We will advise the various venus of the deferral and commit new dates for 2021 probably to be the same period in November, and the programme will be basically as planned but some updates may become appropriate.
+We will advise the various venues of the deferral and commit new dates for 2022 possibly to occur at an earlier date in the year, and the program will be basically as planned but some updates may become appropriate.

 A great pity but with the positive spirit with which William & Margaret have endowed us we press on and plan anew.

-A few aspects of our programme are presented below.
+A few aspects of our program are presented below.

 At Narryna Museum there will be customary welcomes with drinks and light fare, and what we are confident will be interesting presentations about items of memorabilia on display – wedding garments of William & Margaret, William’s fiddle, and other items too.
-William’s fiddle, still in fine working order, will be played during this gathering by an accomplished violinist, indeed a descendant member of our Wilson family, who will also tell us something of its recently discovered most interesting history.
+William’s fiddle, still in fine working order, will be played during this gathering by an accomplished violinist, indeed hopefully a descendant member of our Wilson family, and we will hear something of its recently discovered interesting history.

 We will also make a presentation to Narryna of a painting commissioned for the purpose, depicting the Skelton as it arrives in Hobart port in 1820.
 The composition is based on our well researched knowledge of the Skelton ship’s design, and an 1820 painting from the Tasmanian archives of Hobart harbour and shoreline buildings as seen from a short distance offshore.

-Friday 27th will be a momentous day with a coach visit to the little town of Richmond where we may enjoy the town’s attractions, take brunch at the hotel, and stroll down to view and walk our William’s beautiful Richmond Bridge, the oldest bridge in Australia still in use as it has been from 1825.
+Friday 27th was to be a momentous day with a coach visit to the little town of Richmond where would enjoy the town’s attractions, take lunch at the hotel, and stroll down to view and walk our William’s beautiful Richmond Bridge, the oldest bridge in Australia still in use as it has been from 1825.

-Tall Ships Experience – Later, on return to Hobart we will board two grand ‘tall ships’ the Lady Nelson, and the Windeward Bound, to embark on our two hour cruise and re-enactment on the Derwent River Estuary and at Elizabeth Street Pier.
-Voluntary crewing is an option.
+Tall Ships Experience – Later, on return to Hobart the plan had us boarding two grand ‘tall ships’ the Lady Nelson, and the SV RhonaH, to embark on our two hour cruise and re-enactment on the Derwent River Estuary and at Elizabeth Street Pier.

-The two ships have been engaged to take us to sail the waters of Hobart’s Derwent River estuary just as did Skelton on this date 200 years prior.
+The two ships have been engaged to take us to sail the waters of Hobart’s Derwent River estuary just as did Skelton on 200 years prior.
 Skelton anchored in the D’Entrecasteau Channel overnight on November 26th, sailing on next morning to arrive in Hobart harbour at 3pm of the 27th.
 Our cruises will re-enact her arrival in Hobart harbour.
-Period costume dress for passengers will be encouraged, and special treats are planned for the children whom we hope will be present with their parents.
+Special treats are planned for any children who will be present with their parents.

 Perhaps awaiting her arrival ashore will be a welcoming delegation which if we may be so fortunate will be led by ‘Lieutenant Governor William Sorell’ with an escort of officers and troops of the British 48th Regiment of Foot (Northhamptonshire), which Regiment was assigned to the Australian colonies at that time.
 An official band to play the Royal Anthem, and with local settlers in attendance keen to welcome Skelton and its new emigrants, the Skelton being noteworthy for being the first ship with free settlers from Scotland.

-Touring Day Saturday 28th – after an early morning sojourn at the marvellous Salamanca Market, from 9.30am this day is designed for us to travel by comfortable coach to visit several locations of family interest in and out of Hobart.
-Our cousin Jane Wilson, a member of the Frederick Langloh clan in Tassie is planning a city route which will let us view a range of buildings which are credited to William Hartley Wilson, and David Hartley Wilson.
+Touring Day Saturday 28th – after an early morning sojourn at the marvellous Salamanca Market, from 9.30am this day is designed for us to travel by luxury coach to visit several locations of family interest in and out of Hobart.

 It’s for the young folks too – we are hopeful that many of the families attending will have some at least of their children and grandchildren come along too.
 Our planning includes a number of activities designed for the young folks of various age groups.
 There will be competitions, prizes and awards for the younguns at various stages as our tour progresses.